 This was the initial project.
-Later they hear about a similar race that had been held abroad, in Valverg (French Alps), a test that consisted of 20 km on foot, 80 by bicycle and 25 of cross-country skiing and that had been called «Triathlon des neiges ».
-A brochure of the I White Triathlon of Reinosa also comes to your hands, which had the same format and was to be held on January 11, a few weeks before April 5, the scheduled date for the Jaca test.
+Later they heard about a similar race that had been held abroad, in Valverg (French Alps), a test that consisted of 20 km on foot, 80 by bicycle and 25 by cross-country skiing and which had been called "Triathlon des neiges ”.
+A brochure of the I Reinosa White Triathlon also came into his hands, which had the same format and was to be held on January 11, a few weeks before April 5, the scheduled date for the Jaca test.

 Adolfo and Pedro exhibit at the Mountain Military Club and it is decided to carry out, opting to organize the foot race in Jaca, take cycling from Jaca to Candanchú and there cross-country skiing, in the circuit of the Station.
 So Reinosa would be the first test to be held in Spain and Jaca the second.

-Joaquín Liendo, then Secretary of the Mountain Military Club, will be the one who takes the reins of the organization of the White Triathlon "Valle del Aragón", later "Ciudad de Jaca", leading the race during the 14 editions that were organized.
+Joaquín Liendo, at that time Secretary of the Military Mountain Club, will be the one who takes the reins of the organization of the White Triathlon "Valle del Aragón", later "Ciudad de Jaca", leading the direction of the test during the 14 editions that it was organized.